lisaoude/artist-guesser/README.md

 ## :pencil2: App description

-**_Artist Guesser_**: the multiplayer game where you and your friends can guess the artist that made the artwqork shown on the screen!
+**_Artist Guesser_**: the multiplayer game where you and your friends can guess the artist that made the artwork shown on the screen!

-The first player to say the correct artists name in the chat, get's 10 points added to their name.
+The first player to say the correct artists name in the chat, gets 10 points added to their name.
 Still in first place after 10 rounds of guessing?
 You win!

 <!-- [My work can be viewed right here](https://gifinder-pwa.herokuapp.com/). -->